bioball/ParkSwap/README.md

 ========

 ####Give a ride, get a spot!####
 In any busy city, there are people spending too much time driving around looking for a parking spot.
 At the same time, there are people who walk too far to get to their car.
 This app aims to connect these people, so the parkers can give people rides back to their car, and take their parking spot afterwards.
-We hope that those who get rides will also bring the parker back to the original location.

 This project is maintained by [Dan Chao](http://www.github.com/bioball), [Joseph Toney](http://www.github.com/chip2int) and [Yong-Soo Chung](http://www.github.com/yongsoo), and was built as a student project at [Hack Reactor](http://www.hackreactor.com/).